How to Become a Music Major at EIU

 First, prospective students should complete the University's application and admission process.
 Detailed information concerning how to apply to apply to EIU can be found here:

-In addition to being admitted to the University, music majors must successfully complete an audition on their primary instrument or voice for Department faculty.
-Auditions for incoming freshmen and transfer students for the 2015-2016 school year will be held on the following dates:
+In addition to being admitted to the University, potential music majors should apply to the Music Department and must successfully complete an audition on their primary instrument or voice for Department faculty.
+The Music Department holds four Audition Days every spring semester for fall admission.

 Frequently Asked Questions